-While everyone wishes they had the time and resources to eliminate any discovered vulnerabilities, that’s not usually realistic.
+While everyone wishes they had the time and resources to remediate any discovered vulnerabilities, that’s not usually realistic.
 The third step in vulnerability risk management is prioritizing risk.
 It’s not enough to consider CVSS scores—you need to take actual attacker behavior into account to determine which vulnerabilities are most likely to be exploited.

-Why collaboration matters for remediation
+Why collaboration matters for vulnerability remediation

 The five steps of vulnerability risk management can be divided into two parts.
 Visibility, assessment, and prioritization are usually completed by the security team, who are laser-focused on improving their organization’s security posture.